Jenna Wade

-Jenna Krebbs (maiden name Wade; formerly Marchetta) is a fictional character on the popular American television series Dallas, played, most notably, by Priscilla Presley from 1983 to 1988.
+Jenna Wade is a fictional character on the popular American television series Dallas, played, most notably, by Priscilla Presley from 1983 to 1988.
 Jenna was also briefly played by Morgan Fairchild in 1978 and Francine Tacker in 1980.

 Casting

-The character of Jenna Wade was originally portrayed by Morgan Fairchild for one episode in 1978; Jenna was then portrayed by Francine Tacker for two episodes in 1980.
+The character of Jenna Wade was portrayed by Morgan Fairchild for one episode in 1978; Jenna was then portrayed by Francine Tacker for two episodes in 1980.
 When the character was brought back in 1983, the part was recast for the second time, this time with Jenna being portrayed by Priscilla Beaulieu Presley; she would be the third and final actress to portray the character.
 Before her debut, Priscilla Presley described the character: "Jenna is her own woman.
 She's extremely self-reliant, she has lived in Europe and has a child.
 Just like me.
 Except that she's a bit more sophisticated than me.
 She has a lot of integrity, she's totally honest.
 I like her.
 How could I help but identify with her?".